TomHilder/spectrospatial_component_separation/README.md

 ## Notes

 Currently this is just a few scripts.
-Installation with `uv` is as simple as cloning and in this directory doing `uv sync` (I think).
+Installation with `uv` is as simple as cloning and in this directory doing `uv sync`.

+You can run the toy model by running the `main.py` script in `scripts/`, which also must be the current working directory while running.